qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    installation of your OS may not have been built to support the format you want to use.
-To see the list of available formats, run the command line ``ogrinfo --formats`` (for vector) and ``gdalinfo --formats`` (for raster), or check :menuselection:`Settings --> Options --> GDAL` menu in QGIS.
+To see the list of available formats, run the command line ``ogrinfo --formats`` (for vector) and ``gdalinfo --formats`` (for raster), or check the :menuselection:`Settings --> Options --> GDAL` menu in QGIS.

 .. let's use ogrinfo until a list of vector formats is provided in a (GDAL/)OGR tab